taupter/libonvif/README.md

 <h3>Linux</h3>

 Use for both x86_64 and aarch64.
 Start the docker container and cd to $HOME, it won't work from /.
-The command line requires the location of the project directory.
 Substitute the `<arch>` tag for your platform.

 Docker configuration